 Maybe you’re struggling in your marriage right now.
 Can I just encourage you to please, please spend time with the Lord.
 Search the Scripture.
 Take time – take days, weeks, however long it takes – until you are sure that you have a solid answer from God.

 Meanwhile, though others may take the easy way out, the selfish way out – even though it’s not justified biblically – I’ll be here, standing for redemption.

 Because no sin is too great, and no sinner is too lost.

 I came across this quote recently, and all I can say is, YES.

-I hope you’ve been around here enough to know my heart – to know that I understand the struggles of marriage.
-I know the hurt and pain that a spouse can cause.
-I am fully aware that there are long “dry patches” in a marriage where a spouse is struggling or unhappy.
+If you’ve been around here before, you know that I understand the struggles of marriage.
+I know the hurt and pain that a spouse can cause and I am fully aware that there are long “dry patches” in a marriage where a spouse is struggling or unhappy.

 I also know that “our present sufferings are not worth comparing with the glory that will be revealed in us.” -Romans 8:18

 God created us for a purpose.
 I believe He longs for us to have full joy in and through Him.

 And that’s precisely why this article has bothered me so much – this lady has purposely stepped outside the will of God.
 While she might be happy for now, I don’t think she’s where God wants her.